ivanarasch/Ivanita-s-DIY-DJ-Controller/README.md

 ## System Overview

 The controller uses a fully symmetrical two-deck layout.
 All controls on Deck 1 are mirrored on Deck 2, with the exception of a shared crossfader.
+Controls are described below for a single deck; the same behavior applies to the other deck.

 ### Hardware